AssessmentsIntroduction to the immune system

 In other words, the innate response will respond to the same pathogen in the exact same way no matter how many times it sees the pathogen.

-Things like chemical barriers, like lysozymes in the tears and a low pH in the stomach, as well as physical barriers like the epithelium in the skin and gut, and the cilia that line the airways to keep invaders out.
+Things like chemical barriers, like lysozymes in the tears and a low pH in the stomach, as well as physical barriers like the epithelium in the skin and gut, and the cilia line the airways to keep invaders out.

 In contrast, the adaptive immune response is highly specific for each invader.